Back

 Common Name: | Neem Tree, Nim Tree, Indian Lilac, Margosa Tree |

-Azadirachta indica is a shade providing tree where its extracts have insecticidal, antibacterial, antifungal and anti-inflammatory effects.
+Azadirachta indica, also known as Neem Tree, is a tree which can reach up to 16 m tall.
+Extracts of the plant have insecticidal, antibacterial, antifungal and anti-inflammatory effects.
 Oil from the seed is used to make a wide variety of products such as soap, toothpaste, lotions and insecticides.

 Name